JerryLiao26/scratch-engine/README.md

   </body>
 </html>
 ```
-Then the page will be rendered as
+Then the page will be rendered as:
 ```html
 <html>
   <head>